Bootcamp-QA/javascript-test-exam-template/README.md

 # ISTQB ONLINE EXAM
-This is an ISTQB Online Exam Web Project
+This is an ISTQB Online Exam web project where students can register and take multiple-choice tests.
+It automatically checks answers, displays scores, and ranks students based on their results.
 [ISTQB ONLINE EXAM](https://bootcamp-qa.github.io/online-exam-template/)

 ## BUILD WITH